Topics of Interest

 The leans can occur in the same or opposite direction of the motion.
 Both will occur when movement is below the threshold of sensitivity for the semicircular canal.

-, a roll to the left-below the threshold-is unnoticed until the pilot looks at the attitude indicator.
+First case, a roll to the left-below the threshold-is unnoticed until the pilot looks at the attitude indicator.
 The pilot's semicircular canal never registered the initial turn, but the senses now produce a right wing-down sensation, which can linger for a long time.

-, leans that occur in the same direction.
+Second case, leans that occur in the same direction.
 The initial movement is rapid, caused by gusty conditions or clear air turbulence.
 When the plane is gradually returned to wings level, the pilot still thinks he/she is leaning in the direction of the initial displacement.

 In all cases of spatial disorientation, the pilot must rely on the flight instruments when making control inputs - and must be patient until the false sensations dissipate.